sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 ## Set Up Your Work Area with the `new` Command and the `-p` Argument

 It's time to see if you accurately followed instructions.
-Let's try to generate a new work area with our blueprint using the following command:
+Let's try to generate a new work area with our blueprint.
+Jump to a new empty directory and issue the following command:

 `dzil new sayhi -p command`